EvokeMadness/Lise/README.md

 LISE from [Spelunky 2](https://store.steampowered.com/app/418530/Spelunky_2/)!
 This figure is 3D printable and Funko POP! size.
 This model also features interchangeable faces!

-NEW: Mini Lise figure!
+NEW: Mini LISE figure!
 Perfect size for a keychain!

 ## Print settings